 5. Best beginner and intermediate runs to try

 As an intermediate snowboarder, here best runs to try out in my humble opinion:

-Snow Rider, Mount Perisher (Blue Intermediate) – This is my favourite run at Perisher.
-The views are spectacular up the top and the steep long run down will give your thighs a workout and get your adrenaline flowing.
+Snow Rider, Mount Perisher (Blue Intermediate) – This is my favorite run at Perisher.
+The views are spectacular up the top, and the steep long run down will give your thighs a workout and get your adrenaline flowing.
 I recommend load up some good beats and fastened your seat belts for this one.
-The amount of times that I’ve stacked on this run… OMG!
+The number of times that I’ve stacked on this run… OMG!

 Roller Coaster, Blue Cow (Blue Intermediate) – You cannot come to Perisher and not do the Roller Coaster!
-It’s literally like riding roller coaster with some steep accents and a generally bumpy run all the way down – its awesome fun!
-The best way to catch the roller coaster is to access it via a green trail run through the trees from Blue Cow and head towards to the Upper Roller Coaster.
-Its a shame they don’t have a lift or at least a t-bar to make it easier for people get back up and keep do this run on repeat.
+It’s literally like riding a roller coaster with some steep ascents and a generally bumpy run all the way down – it’s awesome fun!
+The best way to catch the roller coaster is to access it via a green trail run through the trees from Blue Cow and head towards the Upper Roller Coaster.
+It’s a shame they don’t have a lift or at least a t-bar to make it easier for people to get back up and keep do this run on repeat.

-Easy Rider, Pleasant Valley (Green Beginner) – This is long green is picturesque, surrounded by trees with wind blown snow and the perfect for beginners to practise their turns.
+Easy Rider, Pleasant Valley (Green Beginner) – This is long green is picturesque, surrounded by trees with wind-blown snow, and perfect for beginners to practice their turns.
 Once you get confident in the main area, you can also try going around trees and try doing some friendly jumps.
-Its also less crowded than other beginner areas and the lift is fast.
+It’s also less crowded than other beginner areas, and the lift is fast.

 6. Book your accommodation early

 The trick is to plan and book your snow accommodation early.